textileio/papers/draft.md

 [^1]: Terminology in this section may differ from some other examples of
-    ES and CQRS patterns, but reflects the underlying architecture and designs that the Textile team will elaborate on in Section [3](#sec:ThreadsProtocol){reference-type="ref"
+    ES and CQRS patterns, but reflects the underlying architecture and designs that we will elaborate on in Section [3](#sec:ThreadsProtocol){reference-type="ref"
     reference="sec:ThreadsProtocol"}